3 months Premium FREE

 Summary

-Caterpillar remains an outstanding global industrial leader with exceptional profitability, a formidable competitive moat, and a recently announced 11.6% dividend increase.
-However, current valuation multiples approaching 49x earnings and a sub-1% yield offer limited appeal for income-focused investors.
-Existing shareholders should maintain positions given the immense business quality, but new investors should wait for a significant market correction to provide a better entry point.
+Caterpillar remains an outstanding global industrial leader with exceptional profitability, a formidable competitive moat, and a highly secure dividend track record.
+However, with current valuation multiples near 37x earnings and a yield below 1%, the stock offers no margin of safety for new income investors.
+Existing holders should maintain their positions to compound dividend growth, while new buyers should keep this on a strict WATCH list for a cyclical pullback.

 Sector Context